Is this the world’s best McDonald’s restaurant?

 2017: digital drive-thru

 McDonald’s has even made its drive-thru menu boards digital.
 These boards change throughout the day to show customers the most timely and relevant deals and menu items.
-It also introduced double-lane drive-thrus to make the experience speedier.
-Very different to the days where there were paper menus that carhop waitresses offered through the car window.
+The chain also introduced double-lane drive-thrus to make the experience speedier.
+Very different from the days where there were paper menus that carhop waitresses offered through the car window.

 2019: sleek new style